Telogen effluvium

 What are the aims of this leaflet?

 This leaflet has been written to help you understand telogen effluvium.
-It tells you what telogen effluvium is, what causes it, what can be done about it, and where you can get more information about it.
+It tells you what telogen effluvium is, what causes it, and how it can be treated.
+It also tells you where you can get more information about it.

 What is telogen effluvium?